 What are the treatment options?

 There are various ways to treat Morton’s neuroma.
 Some simple common treatments include changing footwear from tight-fitting to loose-fitting and ensuring footwear is not too small.
-Using a simple off-the-shelf orthotic can support the medial arch and reduce the load on the neuroma.
-Additionally, strengthening the foot muscles and stretching tight calf muscles can also help reduce pressure on the neuroma.
+A simple off-the-shelf orthotic can support the medial arch and reduce the load on the neuroma.
+Additionally, strengthening the foot muscles and stretching tight calf muscles can help reduce pressure on the neuroma.
 Finally, a referral to a podiatrist can help with more complex cases.

 Morton’s neuroma steroid side effects

-Alcohol injection for Morton’s neuroma
+Alcohol injection for Morton’s Neuroma

 Other injections such as alcohol or phenol have been used with mixed success.
 Again, the aim is to destroy the nerve rather than reduce swelling.
 However, there have been a few reports of soft tissue destruction with these toxic injections.
 Importantly, you should have these alcohol injections done under ultrasound to avoid damaging other structures.

 In addition, a technique called cryoablation is also used with some success.

 Finally, surgery is an option if all simple measures fail, including one or two cortisone injections.
 However, it is essential to understand that surgery may leave patients with toe numbness, which may be permanent.
 Also, not all cases of surgery are successful.